 Got a question?

 This is all to do with oxidization (air touching the blitzed-up greens).
 Lemon juice helps to counteract this, but you can also place a piece of clingfilm directly on top of the pesto in your storage container, and then secure the lid.
-This way, there’s no chance for any air to get in to discolour the top layer of pesto.
+This way, there’s no chance for any air to discolour the top layer of pesto.

 Pine nuts are the classic choice, though they tend to be expensive.
 You can also use hazelnuts, cashews, almonds or pumpkin (pepita) seeds.